zd9999cs/Trans_Trans/README.md

 5. Open a Pull Request

 If you find any bugs or have any suggestions for improvements, please feel free to submit an issue.

+## TODO

+- [] Improve recognition when there are multiple people speaking.